awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 ### Transfer Elastic IP addresses<a name="transfer-EIPs-intro-ec2"></a>

 This section describes how to transfer Elastic IP addresses from one AWS account to another\.
 Transferring Elastic IP addresses can be helpful in the following situations:
-+ *Organizational restructuring*: Use Elastic IP address transfers to quickly move workloads from one AWS account to another\.
-You don't have to wait for new Elastic IP addresses to be allow\-listed in your security groups and NACLs\.
++ **Organizational restructuring** – Use Elastic IP address transfers to quickly move workloads from one AWS account to another\.
+You don't have to wait for new Elastic IP addresses to be allowlisted in your security groups and NACLs\.
-+ *Centralized security administration:* Use a centralized AWS security account to track and transfer Elastic IP addresses that have been vetted for security compliance\.
++ **Centralized security administration** – Use a centralized AWS security account to track and transfer Elastic IP addresses that have been vetted for security compliance\.
-+ *Disaster recovery*: Use Elastic IP address transfers to quickly remap IPs for public\-facing internet workloads during emergency events\.
++ **Disaster recovery** – Use Elastic IP address transfers to quickly remap IPs for public\-facing internet workloads during emergency events\.

 There is no charge for transferring Elastic IP addresses\.